International Development Studies

 What opportunities might it lead to?

 You can expect to graduate from this course with enhanced career prospects in the international development sector, greater knowledge of development issues and an increasing professional network that may allow you to identify career opportunities.
+You will also be prepared for doctoral study.

 This course provides an applied and comprehensive way of exploring and evaluating international development issues by offering students from varying disciplines an opportunity to use the knowledge and skills gained from the core units in the first year to develop specialism in a specific field.